explysm/raspy/README.md

+![DISCLAIMER]
+> This entire project is vibe-coded. i just thought that it would be a cool thing to just make.

 # raspy-format: A Lightweight RAS Data Parser

 A Python library for parsing and accessing data from custom Raspberry (RAS) format files.